How To Remove Rust Spots From Ironmongery

 Hand Forged Ironmongery

-If rust spots do appear on your hand forged items, please follow the advice below and also maintain with a regular rub with beeswax.
+If rust spots appear on your hand forged items, follow the advice below and maintain them with a regular rub of beeswax.

 Maintaining Your Door & Window Furniture

-• Apply a light oil/beeswax onto moving parts when first fitting and maintain with an occassion rub of oil.
+• Apply a light oil or beeswax onto moving parts when first fitting.

 • Linseed oil is excellent for giving rust protection.